 Extreme heat or extreme cold can be detrimental to the health of your plants.
 Mulch is like a nice jacket that keeps the soil surrounding your plant the perfect temperature for growth.

 5. Mulch keeps the soil around your plant loose.

 We’ve talked before about how soil needs to be able to “breathe” in order to receive much-needed nutrients.
 Without mulch, soil can be stepped on, packed in, etc. which suffocates the soil.
-Spreading mulch keeps the soil loose and airy.
+Put mulch down and spread it to keep the soil loose and airy.